x86-64/frozen/README.md

 Introduction
 -------------

 Frozen is data processing daemon driven by configuration files.
-It contain several modules for input and output as well as data processing.
+It contain several modules for input, output and data processing.
 It can be used to construct your own database, simple web server, data collector, logger and so on.

 Architecture of frozen based on Unix philosophy of simple parts and clean interfaces.
 This allows usage of existing modules in various places.